 • The Alternative Classical Newsletter compiles monthly opportunities for emerging composers, as well as news on contemporary classical concerts, events, jobs and more: https://www.alternativeclassical.co.uk/newsletter

-• The Ulysses-Network is a hub and network for European composers, focusing on EU-based calls and opportunities: https://www.ulysses-network.eu/
+• The Ulysses-Platform (formerly the Ulysses-Network) is a hub and network for European composers, focusing on EU-based calls and opportunities: https://ulysses-platform.eu/upcoming-and-open-opportunities

-• The Composers’ Site is the predominant resource for calls for scores, composing opportunities, commissions, courses, and more: http://composerssite.com/
+• The Composers’ Site is a predominant resource for user-submitted calls for scores, composing opportunities, commissions, courses, and more: http://composerssite.com/

 –